Toratom/PBS_Project/README.md

 # Physics Simulation with Oriented Particles

 ## Overview
 Simulation of soft and rigid bodies, and their collisions using a graph of oriented particles.
 This is an implementation in [Taichi](https://taichi.graphics/) of the paper [Solid Simulation with Oriented Particles](https://matthias-research.github.io/pages/publications/orientedParticles.pdf) by Matthias Muller and Nuttapong Chentanez.
+For more details, the presentation video is available [here](https://cgl.ethz.ch/teaching/simulation21/projects/11.mp4).

 🏅 The project was awarded a prize by researchers at Disney Research Studios and professors from ETH Zurich.